Grob G 109: Variants

-The G 109Ar was a modification used on 2 Grob 109A by the Aero Club Valkenburg of two aircraft with a Rotax boxer-type engine for increased performance on short runways and reliability.
-The nose of the plane is longer than that of the regular G 109A, the engine covers are shaped differently to house the engine and its air inlets and improve airflow across the larger radiator.
-3 Grob 109A's were converted on the G109Ar.
-The Aero Club Valkenburg still has 2 of these, the ph-710 and ph-835.
+The G 109Ar was a modification used on two Grob G 109A by the Aero Club Valkenburg of two aircraft with a Rotax boxer-type engine for increased performance on short runways and reliability.
+The nose of the aircraft is longer than that of the standard G 109A, the engine covers are shaped differently to house the engine and its air inlets, and improve airflow across the larger radiator.
+Three Grob G 109A's were converted on the G 109Ar.
+The Aero Club Valkenburg still has two of these, the ph-710 and ph-835.